PDF417/pdf417-ios/README.md

 Recognition results are returned via `PPScanningResult` object.
 You use this object to read barcode type and barcode data.

 `PPScanningResult` has a field named `type` which is enum (identification) of the type of the barcode which was scanned.
-This can currently be only `PPScanningResultPdf417` (for pdf417) and `PPScanningResultQrCode` (for QR code).
+This can currently be one of the following values:

+   - PPScanningResultPdf417,
+   - PPScanningResultQrCode,
+   - PPScanningResultLicenseInfo,
+   - PPScanningResultCode128,
+   - PPScanningResultCode39,
+   - PPScanningResultEAN13,
+   - PPScanningResultEAN8,
+   - PPScanningResultITF,
+   - PPScanningResultUPCA,
+   - PPScanningResultUPCE,

 The field named `data` contains the bytes scanned from the actual barcode.
 These are raw bytes which are written in the barcode.
 No encoding for this is assumed, since this is a responsibility of the user of the library.
 This byte array is guaranteed to terminate with `\0` character, so you can safely convert it to string.

+Since barcode can contain various data types besides strings, you can use the field `rawData` to obtain more detailed information from the barcode.
+This field is used to obtain images and other raw binary information encoded in the barcode.

-The field `rawData` contains the actual raw data scanned from barcode.
-This raw data can contain images and arbitrary binary data.
-Field is a `PPBarcodeDetailedData` that contains field `barcodeElements`, which is a `NSArray` that contains elements of type `PPBarcodeElement`.
+`rawData` field is of a type `PPBarcodeDetailedData` which contains field `barcodeElements`.
+This is a `NSArray` that contains elements of type `PPBarcodeElement`.
 Each `PPBarcodeElement` contains two fields: `elementType`, which is enum (identification) of the type of that element and `elementBytes`, which contains raw byte data.
-This can currently be either `PPTextElement` or `PPByteElement`.
+Identification of the type can be `PPTextElement` or `PPByteElement`.

 If the type is `PPTextElement`, this means that data in field `elementBytes` can be safely understood as string.
 If the type is `PPByteElement`, the data in field `elementBytes` is arbitrary binary data.
 Of course, you can always interpret both element types as string, if you like so.
-In such case, you would get string represented with bytes in `data` field.
+In such case, you would get the same information as with the `data` field of the `PPScanningResult`  object

-If you find this complicated, but you still need raw barcode data and you are able to decode that data without the need of structure information, then you can send message `getAllData` to object of type `PPBarcodeDetailedData` which will return `NSData` that will contain raw bytes of whole barcode.
+If you are able to decode raw data without the need of elaborate structure information, then you can send message `getAllData` to object of type `PPBarcodeDetailedData`.
+Twhis will return `NSData` that will contain raw bytes of whole barcode.

 ## Using ARC